shayeobeirne/Data-Science/Price of the Game: Predicting and Comparing NBA and WNBA player salaries with regression analysis from performance statistics/README.md

 **Overview**

-In this project, my partner Anna Salam and I sought out to compare the predcitive analysis methods for salaries of individuals in the NBA and WNBA, respectively.
+In this project, my partner Anna Salam and I sought out to compare the predicitive analysis methods for salaries of individuals in the NBA and WNBA, respectively.

 We hypothesized that WNBA players’ salaries are highly correlated with FG% because society rewards perfection from women.
 NBA players’ salaries are highly correlated with minutes played because pay is often dependent on media coverage and viewership.